Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: OVERALL OF PFDTV

-The proposed adaptive strategy assigns low fractional order to preserve smooth regions and uses high fractional order to enhance edges.
-Furthermore, the PAS metric can show the edge significance of each point.
-As the PAS value increases, the edge significance of the point also increases.
-In other words, the point is more likely to be an edge point.
-According to (17), the fractional order $\alpha$ is a monotone increasing function of the PAS metric.
-A larger PAS metric yields a larger $\alpha$ which can produce better edge enhancement.
-Our method will adopt relatively high fractional order to enhance high significant edge points compared with the low significant edge points, so that we can properly preserve edges and obtain a better image enhancement.
+where $ PA $ is the PAS metric.
+This functional setting ensures that $\alpha \in \left( 1,2 \right)$.
+The adaptive strategy of the PFDTV method assigns low-fractional order to preserve smooth regions and uses high-fractional order to enhance the various edges in spatially transitional border regions.

+In fact, the PAS metric shows the edge significance of each point.
+As the PAS value increases, the edge significance of the point also increases and the point is more likely to be an edge point.
+According to (17), a larger PAS metric yields a larger $\alpha$ that can produce better edge enhancement.
+The PFDTV method will adopt relatively high-fractional order to enhance the most significant edge points compared with the least significant edge points, so that we can properly preserve various edges and obtain a better image enhancement.